 Integrating use of the knowledge base into the knowledge workers' workflow is a Core Concept of KCS.
 The frequency and quality of our Solve Loop activities dictates the level of benefit we will realize.
-The Process Integration Indicators (PII) enable us to assess how often and how well we follow the workflow.
-PII is most valuable as a tool to promote learning and growth: to identify coaching moments.
+The Process Adherence Review (PAR - formerly called Process Integration Indicators or PII) enable us to assess how often and how well we follow the workflow.
+PAR is most valuable as a tool to promote learning and growth: to identify coaching moments.
 It provides insight to people's behaviors and the degree to which the Solve Loop activities have become a habit for knowledge workers.
-Most of the Process Integration Indicators are activities, and we do not want to put goals on them.
+Most of the Process Adherence Review items are activities, and we do not want to put goals on them.

 The activities or behaviors that create value require judgment.
 The Solve Loop activities must be done in the context of the bigger picture: an understanding of the long term potential value of what we are doing.
 Goals on activities drive behavior in the absence of judgment and will corrupt the knowledge base.
 Do not put goals on activities!

 In order to promote the behaviors that create value we need to understand how the activities relate to the outcomes.
 This is a primary focus of the KCS Coach.
 While observation is an important element of effective coaching, there are a number of indicators that can help the coach identify areas for learning and growth.
-The combination of the Article Quality Index (AQI) and the Process Integration Indicators (PII) provide coaches with the perspective they need to help people improve the value they create.
+The combination of the Article Quality Index (AQI) and the Process Adherence Review (PAR) provide coaches with the perspective they need to help people improve the value they create.

-The Process Integration Indicators need to be tailored to the workflow the organization has defined.
+The Process Adherence Review checklist needs to be tailored to the workflow the organization has defined.
 To provide an example of these indicators we will use the generic workflow that is defined in the Process Integration Technique 6.1.

 Search early, search often.
 It is interesting to know how often and when we are searching the knowledge base.
 This is especially true early in the adoption of KCS as people are learning the KCS workflow.
 Here again, observation by a coach of knowledge workers doing their work and how they are using the knowledge base is important.
 A helpful complement to observation is having reports on search activity.
 The timing of the first search compared to case open and the frequency of searches done while responding to the request can be helpful information to inform the coaching activity.
 Searching is an activity, so don't put goals on it!
 The reports should be used to help identify coaching opportunities about the knowledge worker's behavior.
 The conversation should be about the behaviors, not the search indicators.